In addition to the specific requirements of each competition category, the following rules and regulations are common to all.

 1. Only one piece may be entered per category.

-2. Entries must have one dimension (either height or width) of at least one metre and must not exceed three metres (this does not apply to Miniature, Quilt Creations, Young Quilter, Schools or Fine Art Quilt Masters).
+2. Entries must have one dimension (either height or width) of at least one metre and must not exceed three metres (this does not apply to Miniature, Quilt Creations, Young Quilter, Schools or The Vlieseline Fine Art Textiles Award (formerly Fine Art Quilt Masters).

 All quilts must conform to any size constraints imposed by their category.
 The Organisers’ standard quilt frames can accommodate quilts up to 179cm wide by 230cm high; larger quilts can be hung on a wall.
 Please ensure accurate dimensions are provided on the entry form.